Space48/magento2-demo-platformsh/readme.md

 This repository contains the code and configuration required to deploy Magento 2.x to a platform.sh environment.

-The admin interface an be accessed at `/admin` with the following credentials:
+The admin interface can be accessed at `/admin` with the following credentials:

 * Username: `admin`
 * Password: `Password123`